 Neither nurses employed by Residences nor nurses contracted by Residences shall direct any non-licensed staff to perform Skilled Nursing Care or to administer any medications to Residents, nor oversee nor supervise such practice.

 Special Care.
 Any Residence that chooses to advertise, market, otherwise promote or provide special care for Residents shall administer such care and services in accordance with the requirements of 651 CMR 12.04(4) in addition to all other requirements of 651 CMR 12.00 et seq.
-A Residence may not operate a Special Care Residence without submitting an operating plan to EOEA that explains how the Special Care Residence will meet the specialized needs of its resident population, including those who may need assistance in directing their own care due to cognitive or other impairments.
-This includes a description of the physical design of the structure and the units, physical environment, specialized safety features, enrichment activities, and trained staff.
+A Residence may not operate a Special Care Residence without submitting an operating plan to EOEA that explains how the Special Care Residence or Residences will meet the specialized needs of its resident population, including those who may need assistance in directing their own care due to cognitive or other impairments.
+This includes a description of the physical design of the structure and the units, physical environment, specialized safety features, enrichment activities, and the ongoing training of staff.

 All Special Care Residences shall be administered in accordance with the following safeguards: